Updated: 28 Feb 2025

 Overview

-However, there is a specific requirement from a customer who did not use Eikon or Refinitiv Workspace.
-They need to build their own stand-alone application or generate the charts on their application using data from Refintiv.
+However, there is a specific requirement from a customer who did not use Eikon or LSEG Workspace.
+They need to build their own stand-alone application or generate the charts on their application using data from LSEG.
 The user is looking for the source of data or service to provide the intraday data for them in the REST API format.
 So they can integrate the service with their app.

 Prerequisites

-> pip install refinitiv.dataplatform
+pip install lseg-data

 Ensure that you have the following additional python libraries.